What is a SmartSIP Order?

 How do the SmartSIP orders work?

-- If the margin of safety is low then the Monthly Instalment amount will be invested in Liquid fund instead of Equity Fund and in case the margin of safety is very low, some equity units would be sold and rebalanced into liquid funds.
+- If the margin of safety is low then the monthly Instalment amount will be invested in low risk Liquid fund instead of Equity Fund and in case the margin of safety is very low, some equity units would be sold to realise profits and rebalanced into liquid funds.

 - If the margin of safety is moderate, then the Monthly Instalment amount will be invested in the selected Equity Fund.